juliangrigera/Shoestore/Shoestore.package/ShoestoreView.class/README.md

 I represent a template for all shoestore frontend view.
 My subclasses should implement

-#renderBodyOn:
+   #sectionName

-since #renderContentOn: is a TemplateMethod that adds the header and footer
+which is the tab name on the menu